 When we do this we effectively neuter the power of the Gospel to really speak to our whole selves.
 We lose touch with the reasons why God’s Word became incarnated in the first place – which was, I guess, that God wanted to make Godself more real and more present to us – that Spirit, that incarnation, is meant to be alive – living and breathing – with us in every aspect of our living.

 This is a huge part of what I think Christmas is about – it’s putting the flesh back on our faith.
-That’s why we celebrate it every year – because we’re so prone to try to elevate our spirituality above the dirt and grime of real life where it might get smudged or soiled – and we forget that that’s exactly why we wanted faith in the first place.
-There’s an old saying that says “the problem with most churches is that they’re so heavenly minded that they’re no earthly good.”
+That’s why we celebrate it every year (and for 12 days!) – because we’re so prone to try to elevate our spirituality above the dirt and grime of real life where it might get smudged or soiled – and we forget that that’s exactly why we wanted faith in the first place.

 Just like the Word of God!